kragen/dernocua/text/c-stack-bytecode.md

 In exchange for this 4.9× code compression, they accepted about a 6.4× interpretive slowdown.

+The [Aztec C compiler for the Apple][8] included a bytecode mode to reduce space, and you could compile only part of your program with it:

+> As an alternative, the pseudo-code C compiler, CCI, produces machine
+> language for a theoretical machine with 8, 16 and 32 bit
+> capabilities.
+This machine language is interpreted by an assembly
+> language program that is about 3000 bytes in size.
+>
+> The effects of using CCI are twofold.
+First, since one instruction
+> can manipulate a 16 or 32 bit quantity, the size of the compiled
+> program is generally more than fifty percent smaller than the same
+> program compiled with C65 [the Aztec C native code compiler for the
+> 6502].
+However, interpreting the pseudo-code incurs an overhead
+> which causes the execution speed to be anywhere from five to twenty
+> times slower.

+[8]: http://www.clipshop.ca/Aztec/docs/AztecC_minimanual.txt "Manx Aztec C mini-manual, 01983"

 Chuck McManis [famously reverse-engineered the Parallax BASIC Stamp][4], based on a PIC16C56, and found that it used a variable-bit-length “bytecode” system to take maximum advantage of the